-Summer vacation is on the horizon, so what is there for the little ones to do to stay cool on a long, hot day?
+Summer is in full swing, so what is there for the little ones to do to stay cool on a long, hot day?
 When it’s summertime in Reno, there’s fun to be had for the whole family!

-Whatever your family is in the mood for, Wild Island Adventure Park – located in Sparks, across from the Outlets at Legends – has something for the perfect summer day.
-Bowling, mini golf and glow-in-the-dark go-karting offer endless thrills, while Wild Islands’ indoor arcades and a playplace are a great way to have fun out of the sun.
+Whatever your family is in the mood for, Wild Island Family Adventure Park – located in Sparks, across from the Outlets at Legends – has something for the perfect summer day.
+Bowling, mini-golf and glow-in-the-dark go-karting offer endless thrills, while Wild Islands’ indoor arcades and play area are a great way to have fun out of the sun.
 Need to cool off?
-Wild Island Waterpark is open from Memorial Day through Labor Day, and provides splashy fun for kids of all ages.
+Wild Island Waterpark is open from Memorial Day through Labor Day and provides splashy fun for kids of all ages.
 Even grown-ups can find some fun by floating down the Lazy River or enjoying a drink at the adults-only Kokomo’s Island Bar.
 Grab a towel and some sunscreen, because Wild Island has hours of entertainment for everyone.

-The Discovery is located in downtown Reno, and is a great way for the whole family to play and have fun, while learning something new along the way.
-Kids can learn about everything from the human anatomy, to nature art and science.
+The Discovery is located in downtown Reno and is a great way for the whole family to play and have fun, while learning something new along the way.
+Kids can learn about everything from human anatomy, to nature art and science.
 Older children will love to explore the Cloud Climber, while smaller learners can expand their growing minds in the interactive Little Discoveries room.
-With expanded summer hours and $5 admission on Wednesday afternoons, The Discovery Museum is the perfect stop to engage, learn and stay entertained.
+The Discovery Museum is the perfect stop to engage, learn and stay entertained.

 For even more ideas to make the most of your summer fun, check out what expert family traveler Christina McEvoy and her family experiences in Reno Tahoe.

 Save your favorite pages and visit them here!